School Psychology, Ph.D.

 The Emphasis of our Program

 The University of Maryland Ph.D.
-School Psychology Program is accredited by the American Psychological Association (APA; next site visit scheduled for 2018), and approved/nationally recognized by the National Association of School Psychologists (NASP; next review scheduled for 2018).
+School Psychology Program is accredited by the American Psychological Association (APA; next site visit scheduled for 2028), and we are fully accredited by the National Association of School Psychologists (NASP; next review scheduled for 2030).
 The training program is housed within the College of Education, which is accredited by the National Council for the Accreditation of Teacher Education (NCATE).
 All of the College of Education’s school professional preparation programs are approved by the Maryland State Department of Education (MSDE).

 Accreditation organization contact information is as follows: